 When a student leaves the University and later applies for admission or readmission, he or she may wish to enter with a 'clean slate.'
-In such cases, academic deficit points may be pardoned through an academic renewal process.
-Students who return to the University after a separation of at least five calendar years are eligible for academic renewal if they earn a C in each course for 12 semester hours after returning to the University.
+Students who return to the University after a separation of at least five calendar years are eligible for academic renewal if they earn a C-in each course for 12 semester hours after returning to the University.
+In such cases, grades from previously taken courses are not included in the calculation of the GPA.